-An exclusion screen is applied to the Fund, however, there is no commitment to a minimum rate to reduce the scope of investments prior to the application of the investment strategy.
+Exclusion screens are applied to the Fund.
+However, there is no commitment to a minimum rate to reduce the scope of investments prior to the application of the investment strategy.

 What is the policy to assess good governance practices of the investee companies?